Priviy

 When to go paid: 4 concrete signals

 Signal 2: professional sharing — you share files with clients or colleagues regularly.
 Free tiers aren't designed for this.
-Sync.com Solo Personal ($15/month, 2 TB, unlimited sharing) or pCloud Business.
+Sync.com's personal paid plans (multi-TB with broader sharing) or pCloud Business are designed for this.

 Signal 3: intensive multi-device — you access from 4+ devices (laptop, mobile, tablet, desktop).
 Some free tiers limit the number of devices synced simultaneously.
 Check the terms before getting locked out.